 The changes are already visible and will get more visible with Boutique Hospitality Management in full swing.

-Focus areas of Boutique Hospitality Management
+Here are the key focus areas of Boutique Hospitality Management.

-This year, guests are looking for boutique hotels that are willing to go beyond the cookie-cutter definition of what people have come to expect from a standard boutique hotel.
+The guests are looking for boutique hotels that are willing to go beyond the cookie-cutter definition of what people have come to expect from a standard boutique hotel.

-Guests are looking for experiences that they will remember fondly, or those deemed Instagram worthy.
+Guests are looking for experiences that they will remember fondly, or those deemed Instagram-worthy.

 Experience is going to be the key.
 People travel for a memorable experience.

-2. Private Clubs will become more popular
+2. Private Clubs will become more popular.

 Guests are also looking for some more exclusivity from boutique hotels.

-This year, many should be on the lookout for private member’s clubs that have been incorporated into the hotels particularly in key urban areas such as London and Milan.
+This year, many should be on the lookout for private member’s clubs that have been incorporated into the hotels, particularly in key urban areas such as London and Milan.

 Have a look at a few of the Best Boutique Hotels in London.

-A lot of the hotels in the urban areas around the globe have Boutique Hotels with private clubs based on common interests and common themes.
+A lot of the hotels in urban areas around the globe have Boutique Hotels with private clubs based on common interests and common themes.
 This is set to grow even further.

 3. The Location will be less important in future.

-Now, that’s a no brainer.
+Now, that’s a no-brainer.
 Especially after the super success of Airbnb.

 Guests are proving that boutique hotels can survive and thrive beyond the city centres.

-However, in order for them to beat the buzz of more urban hotels, they must be active particularly on social media platforms.
+However, in order for them to beat the buzz of more urban hotels, they must be active, particularly on social media platforms.

 Plus, this will also ensure that smaller Hospitality groups will be able to compete with the Largest Hotel chains.

 4. Advanced In-Room technology will be crucial for a boutique experience

 It is important, that as technology continues to take on a more central role in our lives, boutique hotels will also step up to offer guests more in-room technology.